 The overall cost for any plastic surgery includes the physician’s fee, facility fee, and anesthesia fee.
 Though the physician’s fee will be slightly more for a combination procedure, you will only have to pay the facility fee and the anesthesia costs once.
 That can save quite a bit when compared to the cost of undergoing two separate surgeries.

 However, inserting implants into droopy breasts, unfortunately, won’t resolve sagging.
-In fact, the weight of the implant may make it worse, both in the short term and the long term.
+In fact, the implant’s weight may make it worse, both in the short term and the long term.

 In my experience, most patients who opt for combined breast surgery are more satisfied because they enjoy a more comprehensive, lasting result that helps them to feel confident about their bodies.
 To get an idea of the kind of results this combination can produce, check out my gallery of before-and-after photos.

-If you are interested in learning more about your options, request a consultation or call our office at (916) 929-1833.
+If you are interested in learning more about your breast enhancement options at a plastic surgery practice here in Sacramento or Granite Bay, request a consultation or call our office at (916) 929-1833.